 - Cortisol - increase your blood sugar level so we have more energy available for emergency use (fight or flight).

 We all have some stress in our lives and always will.
 There is a required level of it in life for us to function well.
 This is corroborated by Soran S. et al (2014) and many others who say stress and performance have a negative correlation.
 This means as stress rises over the required good level, performance drops.
 We all want to avoid this happening.

 The Causes of Stress

 What actually causes stress is by no means black and white.
 It is different for everyone.
 Dr Jim White PhD (2012) tells us social factors are directly related to stress.
 It is caused by persistent problems like noisy neighbours, money worries, having a poor education, being a single parent and not getting support during any of these situations.

 Stress is also caused by good and bad, big life events we all have experienced.
 Examples of good things that stress us include planning a proposal of marriage, planning a wedding and actually getting married.
 Also trying to become pregnant and giving birth.
 Bad stressful events include having to cope with a long-term illness (diabetes).
 Also moving house, which is one of the most stressful life events there is.
 Additionally being overloaded with work, being unsure your job is secure, loosing your job, looking for a new job and starting a new job are all high stress causing events.

 Watch Out for Symptoms of Too Much Stress

-Stress can affect anyone and when it becomes too much to cope with bad things can happen to us.
+Stress can affect anyone and when it becomes too much to cope with, bad things can happen to us.
 If you don’t manage it properly, suffering from anxiety and or depression can follow.
 So how do we spot we are suffering from too much stress?
-The NHS (2018) tell us of common physical and mental symptoms for you to watch out for.
+The NHS (2018) tells us common physical and mental symptoms to watch out for are;

 - Feeling on edge all the time.